muratk5n/thirdwave/en/README.md

 AL on Einstein: He did theorize wout checking much with real data but he was the exception not the rule.
-Other great theoreticians at AE level mostly verify against data.
+Other great theoreticians at AE level mostly start with and verify against data.

 ---